Explosion in Ratingen: Life imprisonment for the accused

+The verdict has been announced in the trial surrounding the murder attempt on emergency services in Ratingen near Düsseldorf.
+The evidence against the 57-year-old defendant was overwhelming.

-NAfter the explosion in a high-rise building in Ratingen near Düsseldorf, a 57-year-old was sentenced to life in prison for attempted murder.
-The Düsseldorf regional court found him guilty on Wednesday and noted the particular gravity of his guilt.
+Düsseldorf – After the explosion in a high-rise building in Ratingen near Düsseldorf, a 57-year-old was sentenced to life imprisonment for attempted murder.
+The Düsseldorf regional court found him guilty and noted the particular gravity of his guilt.

 Police, fire and rescue services came to his apartment on the tenth floor of a high-rise building on May 11 to help a helpless person who was believed to be in the apartment.